 - A form that comes in the mail with your Medicare card allows you to opt out of Part B.

 - Indicate that you do not want Part B coverage on the form.

 - Indicate that you do not want Part B when you enroll by phone, by Internet, or in person.

 If you opt out of Part B when you are enrolled, you may pay higher premiums if you decide you want it later.
 The premium goes up 10% every year that you could have had Part B.

 There are some exceptions.
 You will not pay more for signing up later:

-- If you sign up for Part B within eight months after the other group health plan no longer covers you.
+- If you sign up for Part B within eight months of losing group health coverage

-If you decline Part B at first, and do not sign up within eight months after your other health coverage ends, you can only sign up during Medicare's "general enrollment" period: January 1 to March 31 of each year, and your coverage will not begin until July of that year.
+If you decline Part B at first, and do not sign up within eight months after your other health coverage ends, you can only sign up during Medicare's General Enrollment Period: January 1 to March 31 of each year, and your coverage will begin July 1 of that year.